-Where A is the contributing area (or flow accumulation) and S_0 is the average slope over the contributing area.
-High values of TWI are associated with areas that are concave, low gradient areas where water often accumulates and pools making them more vulnerable to flooding.
-Random Forest Model Random Forest models categorize samples based on the highest predicted probability for each class.
-We developed a random forest algorithm at the parcel level using the variables in Table 1.
+Random forest models categorize samples based on the highest predicted probability for each class.
+We developed a random forest algorithm at the parcel level (Fig. 2).
 The NFIP flood claims dataset was split between a training and test dataset.
-The test dataset was based on 30% of the initial dataset.
-Within the training dataset cross-validation is used to decide the final variables, and parameters.
-A k-folds sampling method uses 90%

-- 195 of the training dataset to predict the other 10%.
-This sampling method helps to measure the robustness of the model, as variables are pruned, and parameters are tweaked.
+The test dataset was based on 30 % of the initial dataset.
+Within the training dataset, cross-validation is used to decide the final variables and parameters.
+A k-fold sampling method uses 90 % of the training dataset to predict the other 10 %.
+This sampling method helps to measure the robustness of the model as variables are pruned, and parameters are tweaked.
 The cross-validation assessment uses a 10-sample stratified k-fold.
-Structures were randomly sampled reducing the potential for storm event-based bias.
-In addition to the k-folds cross-validation, a year-by-year assessment was performed by removing one year as a validation sample for a model based on all other years.
-For example, 1976 through 2016 were used to predict flood hazard in 2017, then 1977 through 2017 were used to predict 1976, and so forth. - 200 This year-by-year assessment helps to identify the limitations of this flood hazard approach.
-All random forest computations were performed with the sci-kit learn package (Pedregosa et al., 2011) in Python version 3.8.
+Structures were randomly sampled, reducing the potential for storm-event-based bias.
+In addition to the k-fold cross-validation, a year-by-year assessment was performed by removing 1 year as a validation sample for a model based on all other years.
+For example, 1976 through 2016 were used to predict flood hazard in 2017, then 1977 through 2017 were used to predict 1976, and so forth.
+This year-by-year assessment helps to identify the limitations of this flood hazard approach.
+All random forest computations were performed with the scikit-learn package (Pedregosa et al., 2011) in Python version 3.8.

-Creating a properly calibrated Random Forest requires tuning two parameters to minimize error, and variable selection to improve generalizability.
+Creating a properly calibrated random forest requires tuning two parameters to minimize error, and variable selection to improve generalizability.
 The two parameters tuned were the number of trees and the maximum tree depth.
-The number of trees controls how large a forest is used for the predictive model.
-Increasing the number of trees reduces error rates and increases the

-- 205 attributes used in the decision (Liaw et al., 2002), but comes at the costs of increasing computation time.
+The number of trees controls the size of the forest used for the predictive model.
+Increasing the number of trees reduces error rates and increases the attributes used in the decision (Liaw and Wiener, 2002), but it comes at the cost of increasing computation time.
 Tree depth controls the maximum number of decisions that can be made, but too large of a tree will increase the chance of the model overfitting the data and reduce generalizability.
-The model used 200 trees, and a maximum tree depth of 90, after optimizing error rates using the k-folds analysis.
-Variable reduction reduces the complexity of the model and decreases the likelihood of the model overfitting, while speeding up the final training and raster predictions.
-An out-of-bag error score (OOB), isolates a subset of - 210 the training dataset which is used to measure error rates of each variable (Breiman, 1996) and generates feature importance.
-Initially, all variables were added to the model, those variables with the lowest contribution to feature importance were removed from the final model.
-A figure representing feature importance can be found in Appendix A.
+The model used 200 trees and a maximum tree depth of 90 after optimizing error rates using the k-fold analysis.
+Variable reduction reduces the complexity of the model and decreases the likelihood of the model overfitting while speeding up the final training and raster predictions.
+An out-of-bag error score (OOB) isolates a subset of the training dataset which is used to measure error rates of each variable (Breiman, 1996) and generates feature importance.
+Initially, all variables were added to the model; those variables with the lowest contribution to feature importance were removed from the final model.
+Two variables were removed from the final model for not meeting the required threshold TWI and flow accumulation (Fig. 3).